BiolApps/MeinteR/vignettes/Meinter_vignette.md

 ```r
 ss <- findSpliceSites(bed.data=subsample.3, persim=0.8, offset= 10)
 ```
-`ss` is a list of two data frames, one containing the number of splice sites per sequence, and the second, more verbose, data frame containing the relative coordinates, type and score of all splice sites, as shown below:
+`ss` is a list of two data frames, one containing the number of splice sites per sequence, and the second is a data frame containing the relative coordinates, type and score of all splice sites, as shown below:

 ```r
 head(ss[[1]])